htcondor/htcondor/docs/admin-manual/installation-startup-shutdown-reconfiguration.rst

 Issuing a *condor_reconfig* command is inadequate for some configuration variables.
 For those, a restart of HTCondor is required.
-Those configuration variables that require a restart are listed in the :doc:`/admin-manual/introduction-to-configuration` section.
+Those configuration variables that require a restart are listed in the :ref:`admin-manual/introduction-to-configuration:macros that will require a restart when changed` section.
+You can also refer to the :doc:`/man-pages/condor_restart` manual page
-The manual page for *condor_restart* is at :doc:`/man-pages/condor_restart`.